mevouc/allRGB/README.md

 ## Checker

-The `--checker` option allows you to not transform an image to its allRGB equivalent, but to check if a picture does contain all 2²⁴ pictures only once.
+The `--check` option allows you to not transform an image to its allRGB equivalent, but to check if a picture does contain all 2²⁴ pictures only once.